top of page

 Our mission is to lead, advocate for, and empower women of African descent, their families and communities.
 NCNW was founded in 1935 by Dr. Mary McLeod Bethune, an influential educator and activist, and for more than fifty years, the iconic Dr. Dorothy Height was president of NCNW.

-Johnnetta Betsch Cole was elected Chair of NCNW in 2018, ushering in a new era of social activism and continued progress and growth for the organization.
+Shavon Arline-Bradley was selected President and CEO of NCNW in 2023, ushering in a new era of social activism and continued progress and growth for the organization.

 What We Do